dgaydukov/cert-aws/sa/files/sa.md

 ###### Certificate Manager
 ACM (Amazon Certificate Manager) - service that allows you to create/deploy public/private SSL/TLS certificates.
-ACM removes the time-consuming manual process of purchasing, uploading, and renewing SSL/TLS certificates.
+ACM removes the time-consuming manual process of purchasing/uploading/renewing SSL/TLS certificates.
-There are 2 types of certificate
+There are 2 types of certificate:
 * public - issued by public CA, trusted by all browser by default.
 * private - issued by private CA. You can create your own private CA to manage all your private certificates.
-There are 3 modes to work
+There are 3 modes to work:
     * you can delegate management to ACM
     * you can manually distribute certificates to other services (like ec2), but ACM still renew your private certificates
     * you have complete control
 ACM Private CA (Certificate Authority) - managed by aws private CA where you can create your private certificates.
-Private CA handles the issuance, validation, and revocation of private certificates within a private network, compose of 2
+Private CA handles the issuance/validation/revocation of private certificates within a private network, compose of 2:
 * private certificate
-* CRL (Certificate Revocation List) - resources can check this list, that private certificate is valid one Difference between public/private CA
+* CRL (Certificate Revocation List) - resources can check this list, that private certificate is valid one Don't confuse:
-* public - validate certificates in Internet.
+* public CA - validate certificates in Internet.
 Can be used only with ELB/CloudFront/BeanStalk/API Gateway.
-* private - validate certificates in private network.
+* private CA - validate certificates in private network.
 Can be used with any aws service (ec2).
 Public certificate should have valid dns name, but private can have any desired name.
 Self-signed certificate - certificate generated manually without CA (so no way to check if it's revoked or valid).
 You can create certificate with multiple domain names or wildcard domain name (*.example.com).
 Since public certificates proves domain identity, Amazon must verify that you own domain before issuing certificate.
-You can also use email validation.
+Aws use 2 types of validation:
-DNS Validation - you modify your CNAME by adding some randomly generated token by ACM, that's how you prove that you own domain.
+* dns - you modify your CNAME by adding some randomly generated token by ACM, that's how you prove that you own domain.
-If you want to automatically renew your cert you shouldn't remove CNAME token, otherwise in order to renew you would have to run dns validation again.
+If you want to automatically renew your cert you shouldn't remove CNAME token, otherwise in order to renew you would have to run dns validation again
-Email validation - amazon sends email to the owner of domain that it obtains from whois service.
-For successful issuing of public certificate DNS CAA should be empty or include one of: amazon.com/amazontrust.com/awstrust.com/amazonaws.com
+* email - amazon sends email to the owner of domain that it obtains from whois service For successful issuing of public certificate DNS CAA should be empty or include one of: amazon.com/amazontrust.com/awstrust.com/amazonaws.com
 Public certs are free, but private CA - 400$ per month.
 You also pay for each private cert.
 ACM internally use KMS (`aws/acm` key that generated first time you request ACM):